Infisical/infisical-csi-provider/README.md

   kubectl logs infisical-csi-provider-7x44t
   ```

 You can also refer to the logs of the secrets store CSI driver.
-Modify the command below to include the appropriate pod and namespace of your secrets store CSI driver installation.
+Modify the command below with the appropriate pod and namespace of your secrets store CSI driver installation.

   ```bash
   kubectl logs csi-secrets-store-csi-driver-7h4jp -n=kube-system